Royal Bank of Scotland: Fossil fuel financing

 In 2007, Royal Bank of Scotland was promoted itself as "The Oil & Gas Bank" including hosting a website www.oilandgasbank.com.
-A Platform London report estimated that the carbon emissions embedded within Royal Bank of Scotland' project finance reached 36.9 million tonnes in 2005, comparable to Scotland's carbon emissions.
-Royal Bank of Scotland helped to provide an estimated £8 billion from 2006 to 2008 to the energy corporation E.ON and other coal-utilizing companies.
+A Platform London report estimated that the carbon emissions embedded within Royal Bank of Scotland' project finance reached 36,900,000 tonnes in 2005, comparable to Scotland's carbon emissions.
+Royal Bank of Scotland helped to provide an estimated £8,000,000,000 from 2006-08 to the energy corporation E.ON and other coal-utilising companies.
 In 2012, 2.8% of Royal Bank of Scotland' total lending was provided to the power, oil and gas sectors combined.
 According to Royal Bank of Scotland' own figures, half of its deals to the energy sector were to wind power projects; although, this only included project finance and not general commercial loans.

-Responding to this RBS branches and the company's AGM were targeted by protests, and a boycott of the bank was promoted, between 2007 and 2011.
+Responding to this RBS branches and the company's AGM were targeted by protests, and a boycott of the bank was promoted, between 2007-11.
 A number of groups were involved including Platform London, People & Planet, the World Development Movement, Friends of the Earth and Friends of the Earth Scotland.

-In August 2010 Climate Camp UK held a week-long camp in the parkland around RBS' global headquarters at Gogarburn, Edinburgh.
+In August 2010, Climate Camp UK held a week-long camp in the parkland around RBS' global headquarters at Gogarburn, Edinburgh.
 A number of disruptive protests took place during the camp, including at RBS branches in the surrounding area.